kuttiproject/driver-hyperv-images/PACKER.md

 1. Create a folder called `iso` in the current directory.
 2. Download a Debian netinst ISO file into this directory.
-3. Update the file `kutti.step1.pkr.hcl` with the path and checksum of this file.
+3. Obtain the path and SHA256 checksum of this file.
-4. Run `packer build kutti.step1.pkr.hcl` to generate an exported VM for a bare OS image.
+4. Run `packer build -var iso-url=PATH -var iso-checksum=CHECKSUM kutti.step1.pkr.hcl` to generate an exported VM for a bare OS image.
-5. Run `packer -var "kube-version=DESIREDVERSION" kutti.step2.pkr.hcl`.
+5. Run `packer build -var "kube-version=DESIREDVERSION" kutti.step2.pkr.hcl`.
 Here, DESIREDVERSION is the kubernetes version, as it is published in the google debian repository for Kubernetes.
-If you leave out the `-var "kube-version=` part, the script will pick up the latest available Kubernetes version.
-Currently supported values are:

-* 1.24
-* 1.23
-* 1.22

 ## Details